Get Started with the Salesforce Platform

 You already know that you can use the Salesforce platform to develop custom objects and functionality specific to your business.
 What you might not know is that you can do most of this development without ever writing a line of code.

 Developing without code is known as declarative development.
 With declarative development, you use forms and drag-and-drop tools to perform powerful customization tasks.
-The platform also offers programmatic development, which uses things like Lightning components, Apex code, and Visualforce pages.
+The platform also offers programmatic development, which uses things like Lightning components.
 But if you’re not a programmer, you can still build some amazing things on the platform.

 Let’s start small.
 Michelle wants a way to quickly indicate whether a potential home buyer is prequalified for a home loan.
 To make this change, D’Angelo wants to create a prequalified checkbox on the contact object.
 In Salesforce-speak, we’re adding a custom field to a standard object.
 Let’s see how he does it.